theNeonTerminal/theNeonTerminal/README.md

 ---

+### **Microcontroller Programmer & Python Developer**
 ### **Front-End Web Developer**
-### **Microcontroller Programmer & Python Developer**

 ---

-I am a dedicated front-end web developer with three years of coding experience, specializing in **CSS** and **JavaScript**.
+I am an intermidiate front-end web developer with three years of coding experience, specializing in **CSS** and **JavaScript**.
 Over the course of my learning journey, I have built strong expertise in developing responsive, interactive, and visually engaging user interfaces.

 In addition to web development, I have practical experience working with microcontroller platforms such as **Arduino** and **ESP32**, where I focus on embedded programming, sensor integration, and hardware-software interaction.
 I am also proficient in **Python**, and can assist with scripting, automation, and general-purpose development tasks.